HomeSTM32STM32 ADC SeriesSTM32 ADC Part 1 – Single Channel Polling Mode

 We are not using the DMA transfer right now, so we will leave the data in the DR (Data Register).

 We will not cover the oversampling for now, so ignore any configuration related to that.
-We will cover it in the future tutorials.
+The ADC oversampling technique is covered in a separate post.

-Below is the image showing the connection between STM32H750 and the Potentiometer.
+The image below shows the connection between STM32H750 and the Potentiometer.

 Definitions